 Pairing your training plan with a nutrition guide will help you stay disciplined with your eating habits.

 As you get into running, start with shorter runs that stir up less of an appetite.
 Then, as your body adapts, you can increase your running distance.

 When hunger strikes, aim for healthy snacks such as:

 Be sure to avoid these nutrition mistakes too!

 If you want to start running when you’re overweight, check out our video:

 Many yogis enjoy running because the two activities work so well together.
+It’s an easy transition for becoming a runner.
 Running strengthens your joints, cardiovascular system, and leg and core muscles, while yoga helps relieve tight muscles and improves mobility and stability.

 As a yogi starting to run, pair your run days with yoga sessions that are less intense and focus on stretching and muscle lengthening.

 On your days off from running, you can take a more intense yoga class that incorporates balance, core exercises, and cardio, like a hot vinyasa flow class.

 To reduce risk of injury and improved recovery, incorporate one Yin or restorative yoga session into your week, preferably on a rest day.